governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 ## Page 3 — Canvas

 The third page is much more compressed.
-It looks like a business-modeling canvas that pulls a small number of central concepts into one simplified working surface.
+It is a mapping from **Business Model Canvas** style thinking back to the concepts on Page 1, pulling a small number of central concepts into one simplified working surface.

 <iframe
   title="Knowledge Ontology Business Model — Page 3 Canvas"